Need an EPC in Mile End?

 What Properties Do Not Require An EPC?

-• Are You Able To Let A Property Without Having An EPC?
+Are You Able To Let A Property Without Having An EPC?

 The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
 The average UK property is a D60.
 Rental properties should be at least an E rating.
-If it is not an E then the landlord will need to carry out some of the recommendations on the EPC to lift the rating.
+If it is not an E then the property owner will need to carry out some of the recommendations on the EPC to lift the rating.
 If an E rating can not be achieved, then an exemption can be applied for by going to the Government website and applying for an exemption on the PRS register.

 What Is The Minimum EPC Rating To Let A Property?